GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 - Click `Click here to add an action...`
 - Click `Plugins` > `Run javascript`
-- Since the setting opens, paste the code of the next page in the `Script` field
+- The settings will open, so paste the code from the next page into the `Script` field.

 ![bg right w:300](images/2021-11-20-05-00-40.png)